Ghulamqadir098/skill-exchange/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-If you have any questions or suggestions, feel free to open an issue or contact us at [your email].
+If you have any questions or suggestions, feel free to open an issue or contact us at [g.qadir.dev@gmail.com].